ossf/secure-sw-dev-fundamentals/secure_software_development_fundamentals.md

 In cases where that is not practical, simplify your code as best you can so that it is clear where deallocation will occur, so that it will occur exactly once and you never use it again.
 Consider setting pointers to NULL (0) when you are done with what they point to.
 This will reduce the risk of freeing them or using them again later, and if unnecessary many of those assignments will be optimized away by the compiler.

-🔔 Use-after-free is such a common cause of security vulnerabilities that it is 2019 CWE Top 25 #7.
+🔔 Use-after-free is such a common cause of security vulnerabilities that it is 2021 CWE Top 25 #7 and 2019 CWE Top 25 #7.
 It is [CWE-416](https://cwe.mitre.org/data/definitions/416.html) (*Use After Free*).
 Double-free is such a common cause of security vulnerabilities that it is 2019 CWE Top 25 #31.
 It is [CWE-415](https://cwe.mitre.org/data/definitions/415.html) (*Double Free*).

 ### Quiz 2.5